 Almost all prerequisite courses must be more recent than 10 years old at the time of application.
 The exceptions are the general psychology course and the basic statistics course; there is no time limit on these two courses.
-It is strongly recommended that if the statistics course is over 5 years old for the MS intent student, that the student review or take a review course prior to Winter I.

 Program courses